Casino Dealer

 What kind of education do you need to become a casino dealer and what are the different positions in casino dealers?

-Asked by THeBAron over 8 years ago
+Asked by THeBAron almost 9 years ago

 You must attend a dealer school, or a college program which is focused on learning the table games.
 I went to a small dealer school in Vegas but I got lucky with a big break.
 You'll start off as "extra board" which is part time.
 You'll get 3-5 days a week and hopefully will be moved to full-time dealer within a couple years.